athaller/landscapes.io/README.md

 ===============
 Designed to handle the most complicated DevOps deployments, landscapes.io is an AWS CloudFormation management tool built with the MEAN stack.

-1. The MongoDB/node.js/express server-side code lives in `/lib`.
+1. The MongoDB / node.js / express server-side code lives in `/lib`.
-2. The AngularJS/Bootstrap client-side code is in `/app`.
+2. The AngularJS / Twitter Bootstrap client-side code is in `/app`.
 3. All tests are in `/test`.
 (We need more tests...)

-Currently, the project is in ALPHA and frequent (weekly) updates should be expected.
+Currently, the project is in ALPHA and frequent updates should be expected.

 ##Demo
 Coming soon... a live instance of landscapes.io will be available at [http://demo.landscapes.io](http://demo.landscapes.io).